TreeHouse fundraiser aims to get people moving again

 TreeHouse, a local youth support group, has been on a mission to end hopelessness among teens, which has only gotten harder during the last year.

-Eagan TreeHouse area director Sara Fink said this was the hardest year many kids have ever had.
+Eagan TreeHouse area director Sarah Fink said this was the hardest year many kids have ever had.

 “More kids were failing than every before,” Fink said.
 “They’re at home.
 They didn’t always have someone to hold them accountable when they’re trying to do online school.
 They were lonely.
 We just saw a different sense of hopelessness.
 They had no motivation.
 They hit an all-time low.
 They were failing and trying desperately to catch up at the end of the year.”